A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Introduction

-One viewpoint on (elementary) skew-symmetric tensors is that they are a space of tensors satisfying certain linear symmetries.
+A first viewpoint on (elementary) skew-symmetric tensors is that they are a space of tensors satisfying certain linear symmetries.
 Specifically, a transposition of the two vectors at positions $i\ne j$ only swaps the sign of an elementary tensor, i.e.,

 for any $i\ne j$, which explains the terminology ``alternating.''
 The space $\wedge^2 \VS{V}$ can be interpreted as the familiar space of skew-symmetric matrices.